JoseDGV/hgcal_energy_resolution_analysis/README.md

+# Fork Note

+This is a fork of https://github.com/tklijnsma/hgcal_training_scripts/.
+The purpose of this repo is to do an energy resolution analysis of the GNN algorithm that reconstructs particles at the CMS HGCal.
+The actual energy resolution analysis is at energy_resolution analysis.py.
+The rest of the files are the training and plotting scripts done by THomas Klijnsma in the original repo.

 # Note

 This is a repo with some basic training and plotting scripts.
 This documentation is meant to get started but is in no way complete.